commfish/adfg_crab_observer/snow_crab/snow_crab_data_summary_example.md

 Sum the raw fish ticket report for the most recent directed fishery across all stat areas to get totals for number and weight (lbs) of live retained crab and deadloss, as well as total effort.
-Note: *totals at a delivery are expanded from brailer subsample weights and counts*.
+Note: *total number of crab at a delivery are expanded from brailer subsample weights and counts*.

 ``` r
 fish_tick %>%